 |Formally known as composite cultured skin, is a living skin equivalent.
 This bilayered cellular matrix is made of human dermal cells [containing neonatal foreskin-derived cultured keratinocytes and fibroblasts ] cultured in bovine collagen sponge.
 Duration of contact permanent.||Hand reconstruction surgery in patients suffering from recessive dystrophic epidermolysis bullosa and for healing of autograft donor sites in burn patients.||Venous and diabetic wounds||Mimics cytokine expression of healing skin; 9 month shelf life; cryo-preserved||Requires cryopreserved storage|

-[Smith & Nephew Inc. Florida, USA; Advanced Tissue Sciences Inc. La Jolla, California, USA]
+[Smith and Nephew Inc. Florida, USA; Advanced Tissue Sciences Inc. La Jolla, California, USA]

 |Is a bilaminate skin substitute made of human fibroblasts cultured on a silicone covered nylon mesh and combined with a synthetic epidermal layer.
 Duration of contact temporary.